Kathi writes about fossils and other earthly subjects, plus the natural fauna of Michigan, features in her community, poetry, and more.

-I Found More Rocks on the Beach and Wondered
+I Found a Rock on the Beach and Wondered

 This article shines a light upon the beautiful beach stones we often find while combing the beaches of Lake Michigan.
 It is meant to help with rock identification, and also offers interesting facts about the rocks, beautiful photos about some of our common and more unusual beach stone discoveries, and curious information as to how some of our beloved beach stones were formed.

-Note: As with all beach stones, they are polished smooth from the sand, wind and wave action by the fresh waters of our inland ocean, Lake Michigan.
+Note: As with all beach stones, they are polished smooth by the sand, wind, and wave action in the fresh waters of our inland ocean, Lake Michigan.

-I have also written another article (Identifying the Rocks of Lake Michigan (Geode, Septarian, Agate, and More) that explores various forms of basalt, septarian brownstones, limestone, granite, gabbro, diorite, gneiss, schist, sandstone, silt stone, mudstone, geodes, chalcedony, and agate.
+You'll also find forms of basalt, septarian brownstones, limestone, granite, gabbro, diorite, gneiss, schist, sandstone, silt stone, mudstone, geodes, chalcedony, and agate.
+For those types, I have written another article, Identifying the Rocks of Lake Michigan (Geode, Septarian, Agate, and More).

-The pink coloring of syenite is due to the presence of alkali feldspar, which predominates in syenite, but this rock type is found in a wide variety of colors distinguished according to the minerals contained within.
+The pink coloring of syenite is due to the presence of alkali feldspar which predominates in syenite, but this rock type is found in a wide variety of colors depending on the minerals contained within.
 They can include augite syenite, hornblende syenite, mica syenite, and nepheline syenite.

-I just love finding unique rocks along the beach like these pink and pinkish-orange polk-a-dot syenite rocks!
-It's gratifying knowing a thing or two about all the rocks, but particularly the less common!
+I just love finding unique rocks along the beach like these pink and pinkish-orange polka-dot syenite rocks!
+It's gratifying to know a thing or two about all rocks, but particularly the less common!

-Interesting Note: I mentioned in my original beach stone article how the igneous volcanic rock of Michigan slowly seeped through cracks and crevices in the crust during the molten state, and is very old.
-If you hold in your hand a sample of rhyolite, as well as many other rock types, you're holding something that likely formed a billion years ago or more . . . amazing.
+The igneous volcanic rock of Michigan is very old.
+It slowly seeped through cracks and crevices in the Earth's crust during the molten state.
+If you hold a sample of rhyolite in your hand, you're holding something that likely formed a billion years ago or more . . . amazing.

-Rhyolite rocks are often colored red to brown, pinkish to gray with fine grain, sometimes exhibiting banding caused by hot rock that is still flowing before it cools and hardens.
+Rhyolite rocks are often colored red to brown, pinkish to gray, with fine grain, sometimes exhibiting banding caused by molten rock that flows as it cools and hardens.

 Rhyolite usually forms in continental volcanic eruptions and is rarely produced at oceanic eruptions.
 Rhyolites are known from all parts of the Earth and from all geologic ages.

-Rhyolite Pumice - Due to the high silica content, rhyolite lava is very viscous . . . it flows slowly, like tooth paste squeezed out of a tube, and tends to pile up to form lava domes.
-The thicker viscosity traps gas bubbles more easily and if rhyolite magma is gas rich, it can erupt explosively, forming a frothy solidified magma called pumice (a very lightweight, light-colored, vesicular (pitted) form of rhyolite) which includes ash deposits.
+Rhyolite Pumice.
+Due to its high silica content, rhyolite lava is very viscous . . . it flows slowly, like toothpaste squeezed from a tube, and tends to pile up to form lava domes.
+The thick viscosity traps gas bubbles and if rhyolite magma is gas-rich, it can erupt explosively, forming a frothy solidified magma called pumice (a very lightweight, light-colored, vesicular, or pitted, form of rhyolite), which includes ash deposits.

-There is considerable amount of confusion over the name of this rock.
+There is considerable confusion about the name of this rock.
 The problem is that dolomite is both a mineral and a rock type.
 Dolomite rock is a sedimentary rock derived from limestone with a high percentage of the mineral dolomite.
-The two types are often indistinguishable in the field and geologists usually carry diluted hydrochloric acid to test the rocks.
+The two types are often indistinguishable in the field so geologists usually carry diluted hydrochloric acid to test the rocks.
 Limestone is strongly effervescent in acid, while dolomite reacts very weakly.

-As with limestone, dolomite originates in warm, shallow, marine environments where calcium carbonate accumulates from shell, algae or coral fragments.
-They are widespread in the Cambrian Period throughout the world.
-Limestone and dolomite also share the same color ranges from white to light gray, yellowish, green, pinkish, purplish and even black are possible.
-Like limestone, dolomite rock can also exhibit fossils, but not as common.
+As with limestone, dolomite rock originates in warm, shallow marine environments where calcium carbonate accumulates from shell, algae, or coral fragments.
+It is widespread in the Cambrian Period throughout the world.
+Limestone and dolomite rock also share the same color ranges: white to light gray, yellowish, green, pinkish, purplish, and even black are possible.
+Like limestone, dolomite rock can also exhibit fossils, but not as commonly.

-I find boulder size dolomite at the beach and in a variety of gorgeous colors.
-Arranged around my garden landscape, they make an attractive addition while serving a purpose to create a border or hold up the soil around plantings!
-Sometimes I simply put them together with other pretty rocks for a special feature.
+I find boulder-sized dolomite at the beach in a variety of gorgeous colors.
+Arranged around my garden, they make an attractive addition while also serving as a border to contain soil around plantings.
+Sometimes I combine them with other pretty rocks for a special feature.

 Dolomite stone forms in several ways, but the main method is from a former limestone that was precipitated by calcium "magnesium" carbonate (mineral dolomite) through the action of magnesium-bearing water percolating the limestone or limy mud and replacing the limestone calcium carbonate minerals of aragonite and/or calcite.

-Again, when comparing dolomite to limestone, I find my beach samples to be more colorful, also dolomite rates higher on the Mohs hardness scale and you can feel it in your hands.
+Again, when comparing dolomite to limestone, I find my beach samples to be more colorful.
+Also, dolomite rates higher on the Mohs hardness scale and you can feel the hardness in your hands.

 Did you know quartz is the single most abundant mineral on the planet?
 Quartz is made up of the elements silicon and oxygen, otherwise known as silica.
 Quartz can form large, six-sided crystals over rocks or can be found within rock cavities such as granite, yet it also can fill rock vesicles (gas bubbles) during the cooling process of molten rock.

 It can be found in a wide range of sizes such as masses larger than a basketball or crystal points smaller than a pea.
-Several varieties of quartz are microcrystalline, (too small to be seen with the naked eye).
+Several varieties of quartz are microcrystalline (too small to be seen with the naked eye).
 These include agate, jasper, chert and chalcedony.
 Other quartz varieties are named for their different colors caused by impurities permeating during the crystallization process.
-For example, amethyst contains impurities of iron and aluminum, smokey quartz is colored by aluminum, red quartz is iron stained.
+For example, amethyst contains impurities of iron and aluminum, smokey quartz is colored by aluminum, and red quartz is iron-stained.

-By holding the milky quartz up to the sun, the light can be seen through the translucence of this stone!
-Of course, we find these in their rounded polished form due to the weathering action of the big lake!
+Holding the milky quartz up to the sun, the light can be seen through the translucence of this stone.
+Of course, we find these in their rounded, polished form due to the weathering action of the big lake.

-The quartz veining in these samples certainly elicit curiosity.
+The quartz veining in these samples certainly elicits curiosity.
 One can't help but marvel and wonder how.
-There are a few methods, but the simplest type of a quartz veining is by the filling of a crack in a rock.
+There are a few methods, but the simplest type of a quartz vein is caused by the filling of a crack in a rock.
 The crack might have formed during folding of rock in mountain-building processes, or by shattering during tectonic events, or by a decrease in pressure during the uplift of rock.
 Yet another way may be because a rock has cooled down and shrank.
-After the cracks are exposed, hot brines migrate through the cracks and crevices in the host rock depositing various minerals which may or may not crystallize.
+After the cracks are exposed, hot brines migrate through the cracks and crevices in the host rock, depositing various minerals which may or may not crystallize.

-A "wishing stone" is nothing more than a stone with quartz veining occurring in various host rocks such as basalt, as in the case above!
-But in order to be a true "wishing stone" it can only have a single vein which circles entirely around the stone without any breaks.
+A "wishing stone" is nothing more than a stone with quartz veining.
+This occurs in various host rocks such as basalt, as in the case above!
+But in order to be a true "wishing stone," it can have only a single vein, which circles entirely around the stone without any breaks.
 If you're lucky enough to find one, close your eyes, make a wish, then throw the stone into the water as far as you can and your dream wish will come true.
-The wishing stone in the photo above is shaped like a heart which makes it even more special!
+The wishing stone in the photo above is shaped like a heart, which makes it even more special.

-Speaking of heart stones, they are especially favorite stones to collect for many beachcombers alike.
-Many a gifts has been given with a heart shaped stone and carry a special place in the receiver's heart!
-I like to think of them as heartwarming messages or hello's from loved ones who have passed!
+Speaking of heart stones, these are especially favored by many beachcombers.
+Many have given or received heart-shaped stones as gifts, and these carry a special place in the receiver's heart.
+I like to think of them as heartwarming messages or hellos from loved ones who have passed.

-Can you guess the various rock types of these heart stones based on the information I have already provided in both of my articles about Lake Michigan beach stones?
+Can you guess the various rock types of these heart stones based on the information I have already provided?

 In identifying the rock, geologists have learned to strike quartzite with a rock hammer only when necessary and to tap softly to avoid possible sparks or sharp pieces of rock flying at high velocity due to the way the rock breaks apart.